ludiosarchive/pinned-git/README.md

 *	git 1.7.7 or newer, the first version with `git clone --config ...`

-	*	CentOS 6.5 ships 1.7.1; almost everything else should have a new-enough git.
+	*	CentOS 6.5 ships git 1.7.1; almost everything else should have a new-enough git.

 *	**git must be linked to GnuTLS**, not OpenSSL or NSS.